SammyML/SammyML/README.md

 Hello, I’m @SammyML
-I’m interested in Machine and Deep Learning
+I’m interested in Machine and Deep Learning.

 I’m currently learning computer science with https://cs50.dev.

 I’m looking to collaborate on Machine and Deep Learning  project.

 How to reach me ekumasamuel51@gmail.com or on twitter @sammyekuma

 <!---